derivia/study-notes/notes/WEB.md

 * [ ] [A11Y.dev - Lawsuits](https://a11y.dev/470-digital-accessibility-cases-were-filed-in-q3-2018/)

 #### Audits

-Learn how to conduct an accessibility review to improve the overall experience of using your site.
-Remember, good accessibility equals good UX!

 * [ ] [web.dev - Accessibility audits](https://web.dev/lighthouse-accessibility)
 * [ ] [Google Devs - How to review](https://developers.google.com/web/fundamentals/accessibility/how-to-review)